rocket4321/nmap_tracker/README.md

 >> This value may by okay for a few hosts, but for an entire network, it should be increased to a recommended minimum of 60 or more.

 Software design note:
-Due to HASS and nmap design, a scan will often take longer than 10 seconds, so an error similar to below will often be displayed.
-To migitage this issue, hass is instead provided the previous scan's results on an update request.
-In practical use, this means nmap data in hass is delayed by at least the time period of 'interval_seconds'
+Due to HASS and nmap design, a scan may take longer than 10 seconds, so an error similar to below will often be displayed.
+To mitigate this issue, hass is instead provided the previous scan's results on an update request.
+In practical use, this means nmap data in hass is delayed by at least the time period of 'interval_seconds', so this value should be minimized while balancing host and network resources.
 ```
 Updating device list from legacy took longer than the scheduled scan interval
 ```